China, US exchange accusations over US vessel in South China Sea

-According to a post on the official WeChat social media account of the Chinese People’s Liberation Army Southern Theatre Command on Nov 25, the Chinese military deployed its naval and air forces to “track, monitor and warn away” the US destroyer.
+According to a post on the official WeChat social media account of the Chinese People's Liberation Army Southern Theatre Command on Saturday, the Chinese military deployed its naval and air forces to "track, monitor and warn away" the U.S. destroyer.

-The US Navy said on Nov 26 that the Hopper had “asserted navigational rights in the South China Sea near the Paracel Islands, consistent with international law”.
+The U.S. Navy said on Sunday that the Hopper had "asserted navigational rights in the South China Sea near the Paracel Islands, consistent with international law".

-The Permanent Court of Arbitration in 2016 said China’s claims had no legal basis.

-The Philippines and Australia began their first joint sea and air patrols in the sea on Nov 25, days after Beijing accused Manila of enlisting foreign forces to patrol the South China Sea, referring to joint patrols by the Philippine and US militaries.
+The Philippines and Australia began their first joint sea and air patrols in the sea on Saturday, days after Beijing accused Manila of enlisting foreign forces to patrol the South China Sea, referring to joint patrols by the Philippine and U.S. militaries.

 This weekend's incident, China said, "proves that the United States is an out-and-out 'security risk creator' in the South China Sea".